 1. Depending on Anki

-Anki is a popular notecard tool that can be of great use in your USMLE exam prep.
+Anki is a popular notecard tool that can be of great use in your USMLE Step 1 test prep.
 However, it can also cause problems for you if you depend too highly upon it.
 If you use Anki as your ultimate study resource, you could experience some issues with the questions on the USMLE exam that ask you to show conceptual applications.

 This issue occurs because Anki, as a notecard study tool, is great for improving your fast recall.
 The problem is even more severe when you use a pre-made Anki deck because your recall will be dependent on someone else’s memorization tendencies.
 If you do use Anki, your best bet is to make your own notecards and customize your own deck order.